 - Enforce your event's branding by having your team add your event's information to their email signatures

 - Feel free to customize and personalize your messages to each segment of your audience

-- Associate your organisation with others in support of your event such as sponsors
+- Associate your organization with others in support of your event such as sponsors

 - Be active on social media with relevant, engaging and interesting content

-- Be accessible to your participants to receive their feedback and answer their questions in a timely manner
+- Be accessible to your participants to receive their feedback and answer their questions on time.

-- Benefit from online event management softwares to track and manage communication with your audience easily
+- Benefit from online event management software to track and manage communication with your audience easily

 Evaluating sponsorship costs

 Conference organizers should start by evaluating the sponsorship costs of their previous events as well as those of their competitors.
-Pricing of sponsorship packages can either be increased or decreased according to an analysis of sponsors' response; the more consistent they are, the most you can increase your sponsorship costs by up to 25%, and vice versa for lower demand.
+Pricing of sponsorship packages can either be increased or decreased according to an analysis of sponsors' responses; the more consistent they are, the more you can increase your sponsorship costs by up to 25%, and vice versa for lower demand.

 Opting for a tiered sponsorship model is standard practice that's recommended so your sponsors can have options to choose from.
 Tiers are usually divided into Platinum, Gold, Silver, Bronze etc, but feel free to use creative, unique names that stand out.
 Having more than one or two sponsorship packages allows you to negotiate or offer exclusivity to sponsors depending on their financial capabilities.

-Sponsorships do not necessarily have to be in the form of money; your sponsors can help your event by providing speakers, merchandise or even allow you to host your event at a location they own - saving you quite a penny!
+Sponsorships do not necessarily have to be in the form of money; your sponsors can help your event by providing speakers, and merchandise or even allowing you to host your event at a location they own - saving you quite a penny!